cosmos/sdk-tutorials/tutorials/understanding-authz/index.md

 $ simd collect-gentxs
 ```

-## Start Chain
+## Start chain

-You are now ready to start a single node network on your local machine.
+You are now ready to start a single-node network on your local machine.

 Start the chain: